 The hike includes some minor uphills and downhills but is generally easy to walk.
 You do not have to be overly fit to do the “hike” and people of all ages should be fine to walk around the lake.

 There is no need for proper hiking boots, I suggest trainers even though I saw a few walking around the lake in flip-flops, too.

 Though I enjoyed the hike, I would have enjoyed it even more if I hadn’t been carrying a little plastic bag with dog poo in it, as there are hardly any rubbish bins.
 That seriously killed my mood because…it isn’t the best hike if you carry dog poo with you (and it might unmotivate people to dispose of waste properly).

 Swimming in the Lake

-You are allowed to swim in the lake, and you will probably enjoy it if you like chilly water, even in the summer.
-However, I mostly saw dogs in the lake and not many people (as mentioned above, the temperature is 14°C max).
+You are allowed to swim in the lake.
+You will probably enjoy it – if you like chilly water, even in the summer.
+As mentioned above, the temperature is 14°C max.
+However, I mostly saw dogs in the lake and not many people.
 But there is a little “beach section” at the other end of the lake.

-As you hopefully could see, the lake is well worth a visit.
-Yes, it might be crowded at many times, but its beauty still makes it a good place to visit in Italy.
-I hope this post helps you to plan your trip to Pragser Wildsee and you have found all the information you need.
+As you hopefully could see, Lago di Braies is breathtaking.
+Yes, it might be crowded at times, but its beauty still makes it one of the best places to visit in Italy.
+I hope this Lago di Braies travel guide helps you plan your trip to Pragser Wildsee, and you have found all the information you need.